jdfmart/signal-detection-theory/README.md

 ## Usage

-The script expects the dataset to be called "data.csv" and to be in the project's working directory.
+The script defines a function. sdt(), that expects the dataset to be called "data.csv" and to be in the project's working directory.
 Change the name of your data file and move it, or change the script accordingly.